icanbwell/SparkAutoMapper/README.md

 )
 ```

-# Publishing package to PyPi
+# Publishing a new package
+1. Edit VERSION to increment the version
-1. Create a new release
+2. Create a new release
-2. Github Action is already set up to publish to PyPi
+3. The GitHub Action should automatically kick in and publish the package
+4. You can see the status in the Actions tab